How to Use iPad as Your Second Monitor

 • Both Mac and iPad should be signed in with the same Apple ID.

-• The devices need to be within 10 meters or 30 feet from each other.
-It shouldn’t be a problem if your goal is to create a dual monitor setup.
+• The devices must be within 10 meters or 30 feet of each other.
+It shouldn’t be a problem if you want to create a dual monitor setup.

 • Wi-Fi, Handoff, and Bluetooth should be switched on when connecting wirelessly.